jccmwhit/TheLobsterTeam.github.io/content/english/_index.md

 ####################### Banner #########################
 banner:
-  title : "From Idea to Circuit in the same day, Autonomously" image : "images/banner-art.svg" content : "The Lobster is designed to minimize the distance between idea and prototype.
-No more choosing between long lead times and expensive local PCB houses.
-The Lobster turns your circuits into physical prototypes with the press of a button, without oversight."
+  title : "From Idea to Circuit in the same day, Autonomously" image : "Renders/design_overview.png" content : "The Lobster is 2-layer PCB prototyping solution designed to minimize the time between idea and prototype.
+The goal is to eliminate downtime in the design cycle, and facilitate the same fast, iterative design approach that 3D printers provide.
+The lobster aims to be a low friction, plug-and-play solution which turns your circuits into physical prototypes with the press of a button, and no oversight."
   button:
     enable : true
-    label : "Project Goals"
+    label : "See our Project Goals"
-    link : "project goals/"
+    link : "goals/"

 ##################### Feature ##########################
 feature: